vivek-kk-ragavan/github-actions-create-pull-request/README.md

 # github-actions-create-pull-request

-A GitHub Action to create a pull request using Octokit.
+This GitHub Action allows you to create a pull request.

 ## Inputs